BALSINYOURMOUTH/ORCA1.1/README-1.md

-Sure!
-Here's a simple yet clear **README.md** file for your project, explaining how to set everything up:

----

 ## ORCA Website

 This repository contains the codebase for the **ORCA** clothing brand website, built using **Node.js**, **Express**, and some custom JavaScript and CSS files.
 The project includes a functional shop page, cart, and other essential features.